trabelsim/UR3_with_Robotiq_gripper_85/README.md

 ```

 And save it.
-Now we need to generate our urdf, so we will need to call the following command :
+Now we need to generate our urdf (it means that the structure will be compiled) , so we will need to call the following command :
 ```
 rosrun xacro xacro -o gripper.urdf gripper.xacro
 ```